-- 29. Increasing the proportion of PSVAR compliant coaches into the fleet was always going to be a challenge for the industry given the cost of adaptation (circa £25,000 per vehicle) or vehicle replacement (circa £250,000+, potentially replacing coaches that would otherwise have a significant number of years life left in them).
-The Covid pandemic makes this even more challenging operators will have been left with little or no capital or credit for such adaptations or replacements. - 30.
-The coach industry wants to play its part in further increasing the number of accessible vehicles in operation.
+- 29. The coach industry wants to play its part in further increasing the number of accessible vehicles in operation.
 In order to help operators deliver Government's ambitions for PSVAR compliance across the entire home to school fleet with the knock on impact of improved accessibility across the fleet for other coach services we therefore propose Government grants are made available.
 These could match those available for environmental retrofit of £15,000 per coach, which would equate to just over half the cost of PSVAR retrofit.
-For the 6,000 vehicle shortfall set out above this would equate to £90m. - 31.
+For the 6,000 vehicle shortfall set out above this would equate to £90m. - 30.
 The Government could combine this support with that provided for scrappage and retrofit, to make available a £165m pot for 'coach upgrade'.